MCQ examination procedures

 Food and drinks are not allowed in the computer examination room.

-The AMC will provide writing paper/whiteboard and a pen for making notes.
-The writing paper/whiteboard will be collected by examination supervisors at the completion of the examination.
+The venue will provide a whiteboard and pen for making notes.
+The whiteboard will be collected by examination supervisors at the completion of the examination.

 Family members are not allowed to wait in the examination venue.
 They must wait outside the building of the examination venue.